LATEST INFORMATION ON COVID-19 CORONAVIRUS

 If you need to request access to your medical records, please could you complete the SAR (Subject Access Request) form that is available in the Further Information section and hand in to reception so that your request can be processed.

-NHS 111 IS THE NEW OUT OF HOURS NUMBER FROM THE FOR BOTH ENGLISH & SCOTTISH PATIENTS
+NHS 111 IS THE OUT OF HOURS NUMBER FOR ALL PATIENTS

 You should use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.